TrueAbastien/Empire-GameModeManager-Wiki/doc/Pillar.md

 * They all are teleported in one closed room where Scp-173 have to kill all the ClassD.
 * When only one ClassD remains, he gets to choose where to play the next round in.
 * The previous winner will always be a Scp-173 for the next round.
+* Unless he's a tutorial, a player can no longer interacts with lockers, doors, lifts, 914, the intercom nor the escape.

 ## Configuration